untitled

 Bielert had worked for NOP as a property manager since 1971.
 In 1979, Bielert was diagnosed with cancer.
 He continued to work for NOP until 1983.
 His job performance allegedly greatly suffered due to his illness and medical treatments during that period.
 In 1983, NOP replaced Bielert with a Jehovah's Witness employee.
 Although Bielert was offered another position, Bielert felt that he was being slowly removed from the picture and would eventually be terminated anyway.
 Bielert was offered a severance package to resign, and he accepted such.
 After exhausting his severance package, he filed a religious discrimination charge with the EEOC.
 Thereafter, he filed this federal lawsuit, which was summarily dismissed by the district court due to insufficient evidence.
 The appellate court affirmed.

-In December 1974, Carabella Enterprises Inc. hired a Jehovah's Witnesss, named Michael J. Paparello Sr., to start managing its already existing federally-subsidized Redstone Gardens Apartments, located in Bristol, Connecticut.
+In December 1974, Carabella Enterprises Inc. hired a Jehovah's Witnesses, named Michael J. Paparello Sr., to start managing its already existing federally-subsidized Redstone Gardens Apartments, located in Bristol, Connecticut.
 From then, until sometime around the end of 1976, of the 31 new families moved in under Paparello, either 16 or 17 were Jehovah's Witnesses.
 That's 51-55%.
 Less than 1/2 of 1% of Bristol families were JWs.
 As a result, federal HUD received 30 complaints from applicants and residents complaining about religious discrimination.

 HUD's Equal Opportunity investigators released the [clearly erroneous] results of their investigation in May 1977: